 - Political instability.
 Political instability can provide a negative shock to growth.

 - Weather.
-The exceptionally cold December in UK 2010, led to a shock fall in GDP
+The exceptionally cold December in UK 2010, led to a surprise fall in GDP

 - Annual Rate of Economic Growth in UK

 Examples of Economic Growth